woju/qubes-core-admin/README.md

 Each template only costs the little bit extra space for the specific tools and not 10Gb like currently, because each time you clone a vm the private and root image are created as **thin** snapshots.
 You can read more about LVM on [Gentoo Wiki](http://wiki.gentoo.org/wiki/LVM#Creating_a_thin_pool)

+This way you can now create an own vm for each of your python project.

 ## State
 The current implementation is the fourth incarnation working on my daily used workstation.
 All the basic operations work (See also *Implemented Features* list).
 After the installation you can still use your old file based VM images.
 All operations on file based images work like before.